nidakasap/nidakasap/README.md

 🚀 I'm currently working on personal projects to deepen my full-stack skills and contribute to open-source.
 🎯 Learning more about performance optimization, clean architecture, and DevOps fundamentals.

+💼 **I'm currently open to new opportunities** — ideally in frontend or full-stack roles where I can grow and contribute to meaningful projects.

 Feel free to connect with me on [LinkedIn](https://linkedin.com/in/nidakasap).

 Happy coding! 💻